Product Liability Insurance 101

 The Basics of Product Liability Insurance Coverage

-- Generally, there is a limited and aggregate amount of product liability insurance protection under a typical commercial general liability policy, yet it may not be enough coverage to adequately protect your business.
+- Generally, there is a limited and aggregate amount of product liability insurance protection under a typical commercial general liability insurance policy.
+Yet, there may not be enough professional liability coverage to protect your business adequately.
 It is wise to discuss your exposure and product liability insurance limits and coverage in-depth with an ALIGNED Advocate.

-- Product liability insurance premiums are based on the type of products sold, the volume of sales, where the products are sold to and the role of your organization in the stream of commerce.
+- Product liability insurance premiums are based on the type of products sold, the volume of sales, where the products are sold, and your organization’s role in the stream of commerce.

 - Properly disclosing all products sold to your insurer through your broker will ensure adequate product liability insurance protection at a fair price.